Visiting in Winter

 Most hiking trails remain open year-round.
 After a snowfall, popular trails like Delicate Arch quickly become slippery from packed snow and ice; traction devices and trekking poles are recommended.
 Drifting snow can cover trail markers, making even "easy" trails harder to follow.
 Updated photographs of trail conditions are usually on display at the visitor center and on Facebook.

 After a snowfall, the park road might be closed for several hours for plowing.
 Park roads, parking lots, and pullouts can still be icy, especially in shaded areas.

-Devils Garden Campground has 24 sites available on a first-come/first-served basis.
-Drinking water and restrooms are provided at the campground; firewood is available for purchase at the Arches Visitor Center bookstore.
+Devils Garden Campground is entirely available on a first-come/first-served basis.
+Drinking water and restrooms are provided at the campground; firewood is available for purchase from camphosts or at Arches Visitor Center bookstore.
 More...

 It is important to stay well-hydrated when visiting the desert, even in winter.
 Drinking water is available at the visitor center, Devils Garden picnic area, and Devils Garden Campground.
 The faucet at Devils Garden Trailhead is disabled during the winter.